Music Therapy Equivalency

 Masters

-5. Graduates will be positioned to become leaders in the field and in their respective communities and healthcare systems by assuming one or more of the following roles: clinical supervisors, patient advocates, clinician-researchers, and clinician-educators.
+5. Graduates will be positioned to become leaders in the field and in their respective communities and healthcare systems by assuming one or more of the following roles: advanced practitioners, clinical supervisors, patient advocates, clinician-researchers, and clinician-educators.